 Anne Stuart | MIT EECS

-Generous $1 million gift in memory of long-time EECS professor will assist students in pursuing electrical engineering research.
+Fund established in memory of long-time EECS professor will assist students in pursuing electrical engineering research.

 The Department of Electrical Engineering and Computer Science (EECS) has announced the creation of the Campbell L. Searle Graduate Fellowship Fund.
 The fund was established in memory of long-time EECS Professor Campbell (“Cam”) Searle, who passed away in January 2020 at age 93.
 Generously funded by EECS Professor Jae S. Lim, the fellowship is intended to support EECS graduate students who are pursuing research in electrical engineering.
 The fund honors the extraordinary life and contributions of Professor Searle.